openstack-archive/tripleo-docs/deploy-guide/source/deployment/3rd_party.rst

     privileged: true

-If privilege mode isn't required, it is suggested to set it to false for security reaons.
+If privilege mode isn't required, it is suggested to set it to false for security reasons.

 Kernel modules will need to be loaded when the container will be started by Docker.
 To do so, it is suggested to configure the composable service which deploys the module in the container this way::